 Building L. This building is known as the Learning Resource Center.
 On the lower floor is the Learning Lab where one on one instruction is available in English, mathematics, accounting and science.
 Internet accessible computers and listening/viewing stations for VHS tapes are also available in this area.
 The Library, is on the second floor.
-In addition to reference and checkout, audio books, books, periodicals, online databases and internet access is also available on 30+ computers.
-A VHS tape collection is housed here and tow listening/viewing stations are available.
 On the north side of the building are classrooms for language arts and social studies.
 The Learning Lab is on the first floor.
 The CCN classroom is also located in this building.